 Once we have an archive, whether this is static, near line or offline you need to consider whether the archive will remain on the same site as the primary data or relocate the archive to another office or even replicate the archive regularly to the DR site.
 In the event of a disaster your primary concern should be to restore your most recent information first and then restore the archive if required.

-All information that we generate has a cost, companies often mention that the latest data residing on tier 1 storage has the most value, I do not agree with this statement for simple reason that important architectural/engineering drawings, films, health or legal documents etc are important long after they were initially created and if anything are more valuable than when first stored.
+All information that we generate has a cost, companies often mention that the latest data residing on tier 1 storage has the most value.
+I do not agree with this statement for simple reason that important architectural/engineering drawings, films, health or legal documents etc are important long after they were initially created and if anything are more valuable than when first stored.

-Archiving will achieve the following:
+Data Archiving will achieve the following:

-Access speeds and energy consumption of the devices.
+Access speeds and energy consumption

-Reliance on other technologies to read the data.
+Reliance on other technologies to read the data

 With any technology you should perform the following:

-There is no Silver Bullet to the issue of Data Backup or Archiving.
+There is no Silver Bullet to the issue of Backup or Archiving.
 By careful planning a happy medium should be achieved to ensure your most recent data is backed up daily and archived information retained for “X” days, months, years.